 It would be fair to say that golfing holidays have never been so much in demand.
 Once upon a time, they were almost only available to the rich and famous.
 In other words, they were grossly expensive, and just not affordable for the Average Joe.
 Times are changing though, and whether it is through venues like the Belfry or just a general change in approach, they have become more accessible than ever before.

 However, the definition of a golfing getaway isn’t just about rocking up at a chosen destination and hoping for the best.
+Find your best destination for betting on golf’s biggest events with the help of coral code on the European Tour and PGA Tour.
 Just like most vacations, there is a large degree of planning, and if you are serious about getting your next one right, it’s time to read on.

 Make sure you opt for a variety of styles

 Some of you might choose to ignore this first piece of advice and obviously, that’s completely fine.
 However, on the most part, the best golfing holidays occur when you have a real mix of courses in there.

 In other words, one day might see you play a links course, while on the other you might turn to a parkland one.
 By doing this, each day is a little different, and your game can be put to completely new challenges.

 However, there is a caveat with the previous piece of advice.
 As we have already spoken about, golfing holidays aren’t always easy on the pocket.
 Green fees can be expensive, but there are ways to reduce these.